Allergic to one vaccine, allergic to all?

 If I had a serious allergic reaction to the meningitis vaccine, will I be allergic to the flu shot?

-- Are allergic to eggs (the flu vaccine is grown in eggs).
+- Are allergic to eggs (the flu and yellow fever vaccines are grown in eggs)

-Developed Gullain-Barre syndrome after receiving a flu vaccine.
+- Developed Guillain-Barré syndrome after receiving a flu vaccine